dbca-wa/developer-guidance/AKS_Storage.md

 ## Azure Disk

 Use [Azure Disk](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi) to create a Kubernetes _DataDisk_ resource.
-This storage class is mounted on an individual cluster as a file system, and is suitable for applications requiring fast local file operations.
+This storage class is mounted on an individual cluster node as a file system, and is suitable for applications requiring fast local file operations.

 **NOTE**: because Azure Disk is mounted as _ReadWriteOnce_, these disks are only available to a single node at once.
 For storage volumes needing to be accessible by pods on multiple nodes simultaneously, use **Azure Files**.